westhouseproject/middleware/README.md

+# middleware

+This is the module that will present a nice JSON interface to data retrieved form mControl.

 You will need:

 - a POSIX shell (OS X, Linux, any other Unix derivatives, Cygwin, any other POSIX emulators for Windows, etc.)